This post may contain affiliate links. Please read our disclosure policy.

 A creamy sauce in a pot

-1. Stir in the Parmesan and thyme.
+1. Stir in the Parmesan.
+Add the thyme too.

 Creamy zucchini casserole filling in a pot